Customised meeting points for your key topics

 - Promoting biodiversity and quality of life: green spaces on roofs and facades provide valuable habitats for plants and animals and improve air quality in urban environments.

-The ISH special area Green Roofs & Facades offers experts from the fields of planning, architecture and the building trades a unique platform for learning about the latest developments in the area of building greening, acquiring practical knowledge and exchanging ideas with experts.
-The wide range of information and training opportunities available will enable participants to gain valuable ideas for their own projects and contribute to the promotion of sustainable building methods.
+The ISH special area Green Roofs & Facades offered experts from the fields of planning, architecture and the building trades a unique platform for learning about the latest developments in the area of building greening, acquiring practical knowledge and exchanging ideas with experts.
+The wide range of information and training opportunities available enabled participants to gain valuable ideas for their own projects and contribute to the promotion of sustainable building methods.

 The exhibitors of the Special Area Green Roofs & Facades